CyberGen49/linux-screen-wrapper/README.md

 ### `s r <name|PID>`
 Attaches a screen session by its `name` or `PID` using screen's `-x` flag.
 This allows for a screen to be attached to multiple terminals at a time, as opposed to `-r`'s single-terminal limitation.

+Entering an incomplete name will resume the screen whose name is the closest match, assuming there is a match.

 ### `s c <name>`
 Creates a new screen session with the given `name`.
 Equivalent to `screen -S name`.